Love No Limit: Music video

 The song's accompanying music video for "Love No Limit" was directed by American director Millicent Shelton.
-It marked the acting debut of British actor Adewale Akinnuoye-Agbaje, who later starred on the television series Lost.
+It marked the acting debut of British actor Adewale Akinnuoye-Agbaje, whose claim to fame when he starred as a main character on HBO series “OZ” (1994) as Simone Adebesi.
+He would later star on the television series Lost.
 In the black-and-white video Blige is singing in a club.

 Remix version

 In the official remix version, which is found on her What's the 411?
 Remix album, the song opens with a snippet of the original version, then the remix begins with Blige singing it in alternative way: the main beat takes a sample of Keni Burke's "Risin' to the Top" and the 1982 The Gap Band hit "Outstanding" while refraining Anita Baker's 1988 song "Good Love".

+Legacy

+In June 1994, "Love No Limit" won one of ASCAP's R&B Music Awards.